bennidi/mbassador/README.md

 mark and configure your message handlers with @Listener annotations and finally register the listeners at any Mbassador instance.
 Start sending messages to your listeners using one of Mbassador's publication methods (sync or async).
 Done!

+Planned features:

++ Maven dependency: Add Mbassador to your project using maven.
+Coming soon!
++ Message handler priority: Message handlers can specify priority to influence order of message delivery